scc-digitalhub/docs/user/docs/scenarios/rag/intro.md

 # Retrieval-Augmented Generation

 In this scenario, we create a *Retrieval-Augmented Generation* (RAG) application, a chatbot able to take new documents, learn from their contents and answer questions related to them.
+This is scenario **7** in the *tutorials* repository.

 When a LLM model is asked a question concerning information not found in the data it has been trained on, it is unable to provide a correct response and will provide a (perhaps even somewhat convincing) wrong answer or, at best, admit it doesn't know.